 The Financial Aid Committee’s decision to adjust any scholarship amount will be confirmed by the signatures of at least three Committee members.

-Students will be informed about the decisions of Committee within five working days via e-mail.
+Students will be informed about the decisions of Committee within ten working days via e-mail.

 Students may only appeal once.